faq-image

 Conflict of Interest: Ensure the lawyer does not have any conflicts of interest that might affect their ability to represent you impartially.

-• Most lawyers and law firms take whistleblower cases on contingency.
-This arrangement ensures that the attorney's fees are contingent upon the whistleblower securing a recovery from either the government or the fraudulent company.
+Most lawyers and law firms take whistleblower cases on contingency.
+This arrangement ensures that the attorney’s fees are contingent upon the whistleblower securing a recovery from either the government or the fraudulent company.
 While this structure entails no upfront costs for you, it underscores the importance of selecting a law firm with the financial capability to dedicate the resources needed to effectively represent you throughout what may be a lengthy process, until a recovery is achieved.
+To discuss our fee structure, call our office for a confidential consultation.

 Following the filing of these claims, typically, you and your whistleblower attorney will meet with the relevant government agency to discuss your allegations face-to-face.
 These initial meetings, often attended solely by the government and your legal counsel, are crucial opportunities to present your evidence and legal arguments in a clear and compelling manner.
 The government typically has limited time and resources available for handling fraud or misconduct cases, so the outcomes of these early discussions often shape the future direction of your case.